Kalebu/Learn-Python-by-Building-100-Projects/README.md

 	2. Extracting all links from a given website
 	3.
 5. Desktop Applications
-	1. Building  A Simple Digital Clock
+	1. A Simple Digital Clock
-	1. Building A Music Player with Python
+	2. A Music Player
-	2. Building a GUI Calculator with Tkinter
+	3. A Calculator application
-	3.
+	4.
 7. CLIs and Automation
 	1. Build a tool to remove duplicates files
 8. Data Science and Data Visualization